Braniff (1983–1990): New aircraft orders

 In 1988, the airline's debts were beginning to increase.
 Braniff ordered new Fokker 100s; however, these aircraft could not be delivered in a timely fashion due to an order backlog from fellow U.S. carriers and 100 operators American Airlines and US Airways.
 Then, 50 Airbus A320s orders were taken over from Pan Am.
 In 1989, the first two A320s were introduced in order to increase Braniff's presence in the Florida market.
 The new Airbus aircraft proved to be very expensive to operate.
 The second incarnation of Braniff also operated Boeing 727-200s and Boeing 737-200s during its existence.

 Braniff Express

 Beginning in late 1986 Braniff began code-sharing relationships with several commuter airlines to help feed its hub cities at Dallas/Fort Worth and Kansas City, as well as at Phoenix.
 These carriers then began operating as Braniff Express.
 At DFW, agreements were made with Rio Airways and with Altus Airlines.
-At Phoenix and agreement was set up with Havasu Airlines to serve Bullhead City and Lake Havasu City, AZ.
+At Phoenix an agreement was set up with Havasu Airlines to serve Bullhead City and Lake Havasu City, AZ.
 At Braniff's largest hub of Kansas City, three carriers were used for Braniff Express feeder operations; Air Midwest, Midcontinent Airlines, and Capitol Air Service.
 Service was provided to many cities throughout Kansas and the Midwestern United States.
 Air Midwest also had an extensive operation at Wichita operating as Braniff Express.
 All Braniff Express operations had ended by late 1989.